 PM in the atmosphere can be categorized as either primary or secondary particles.
 Primary particles are directly emitted PM from sources such as construction sites, unpaved roads, sea salt, abrasion, fuel combustion, cooking, or fires.
 Secondary particles are formed in complex chemical reactions that occur in the atmosphere, often aided by sunlight (known as photochemical reactions).
-In these reactions, precursor gases, such as volatile liquid products that contribute to ambient PM levels.
+In these reactions, precursor gases, such as volatile organic compounds (VOCs), sulfur oxides (SOx), ammonia (NH3), and nitrogen oxides (NOx), are transformed into solid or liquid products that contribute to ambient PM levels.
 NOx and SOx will combine with ammonia to form ammonium sulfate or ammonium nitrate salts, which are generally solids at ambient temperatures and can dissolve into water-containing particles.
 VOCs react with atmospheric oxidants, producing products with lower volatility that condense and form secondary organic aerosol (SOA), another component of PM.
 Many combustion processes emit both primary PM and precursor gases that ultimately form PM in the atmosphere.
-For example, in processes such as motor-vehicle gasoline combustion and wood burning, 2 SOA produced by oxidation of the emitted VOCs can exceed the amount of emitted primary organic PM2.5.
+For example, in processes such as motor-vehicle gasoline combustion1 and wood burning,2 SOA produced by oxidation of the emitted VOCs can exceed the amount of emitted primary organic PM2.5.

-"A large portion of PM2.5 in the Basin is formed from precursor gases of anthropogenic origin."
+"A large portion of PM{2.5} in the Basin is formed from precursor gases of anthropogenic origin."

 Secondary particles make up the majority of ambient PM2.5 in the Basin.
-Basin-wide average ambient PM2.5 speciation profiles3 measured during the recent Multiple Air Toxics Exposure Study (MATES) IV show that the Basin's PM2.5 mass was comprised of four major chemical components: organic carbon (OC), ammonium nitrate, ammonium sulfates, and elemental carbon (EC) with smaller fractions of crustal particles, sea salt, and other trace elements.
-Elemental carbon (EC), which is similar to the short-lived climate-forcing species Black Carbon (BC), is an important component of directly emitted PM2.5 from internal combustion engines, especially diesel engines.
-The OC mass portion includes both primary and secondary particle material.
+Basin-wide average ambient PM2.5 speciation profiles3 measured during the recent Multiple Air Toxics Exposure Study (MATES) IV show that the Basin's PM2.5 mass was comprised of four major chemical components: organic carbon (OC), ammonium nitrate, ammonium sulfates,